LiechtensteinOfficial Name: Principality of Liechtenstein

 In many countries around the world, counterfeit and pirated goods are widely available.
 Transactions involving such products may be illegal under local law.
 In addition, bringing them back to the United States may result in forfeitures and/or fines.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and nearest U.S. embassy (in Switzerland).
-We can help you:
+We can:

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Liechtenstein, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from those in the United States.
 In some places you may be taken in for questioning if you do not have your passport with you.
 Driving under the influence of alcohol is a criminal offense; the legal tolerance for driving is 0.05% blood alcohol content (whereas the legal limit in the United States is 0.08%).
+Persons violating Liechtenstein laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Penalties for possessing, using, or trafficking in illegal drugs in Liechtenstein are severe, and convicted offenders can expect long jail sentences and heavy fines.
 If you break local laws in Liechtenstein, your U.S. passport will not help you avoid arrest or prosecution.
 It is very important to know what is legal and what is not, wherever you go.

 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted in the United States for engaging in sexual conduct with children or for using or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 In Liechtenstein, these acts are serious criminal offenses, and offenders will be placed directly in police custody.
 Counterfeit and pirated goods are illegal in the United States and if you purchase them in a foreign country, you may be breaking local law as well.